q3769/conseq4j/README.md

    tasks with the same sequence key are executed sequentially by the same executor while unrelated tasks with different sequence keys can be executed concurrently by different executors.

-2. As a client of this Java concurrent API, I want to submit my runnable/callable tasks together with a sequence key to the API, so that all related tasks with the same sequence key are executed sequentially while unrelated tasks with different sequence keys are executed concurrently.
+2. As a client of this Java concurrent API, I want to submit my runnable/callable tasks together with a sequence key, so that all related tasks with the same sequence key are executed sequentially while unrelated tasks with different sequence keys are executed concurrently.

 Consider using conseq4j when you want to achieve concurrent processing globally while preserving meaningful local execution order at the same time.